 A fund of funds unit trust may only invest in other unit trusts, which levy their own charges, that could result in a higher fee structure for these portfolios.
 The Fund may be closed to new investments at any time in order to be managed in accordance with its mandate.
-Permissible deductions may include management fees, brokerage, STT, auditor's fees, bank charges and trustee fees.
+Permissible deductions may include management fees, brokerage, STT, auditor's fees, bank chargfes and trustee fees.
 Unit trusts are traded at ruling prices and can engage in borrowing and scrip lending.
 The Fund may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
 Allan Gray Unit Trust Management (RF) Proprietary Limited ("the Company") is a member of the Association for Savings & Investment SA (ASISA).
 Allan Gray Proprietary Limited, an authorised financial services provider, is the appointed investment manager of the Company.
-The Company is incorporated and registered under the laws of South Africa and is supervised by the Financial Services Board.
-The Company has been approved by the Regulatory Authority of Botswana to market its unit trusts in Botswana, however it is not supervised or licensed in Botswana.
+The Company is incorporated and registered under the laws of South Africa and is supervised by the Regulatory Authority of Botswana to market its unit trusts in Botswana, however it is not supervised or licensed in Botswana.